 Construction of final cover Phase Work Areas is being well documented in area closure documentation reports by NTH.
 Construction certification or documentation reports or portions of those reports were viewed during the 2015 and 2016 annual inspection for Work Areas C, D1, D2, F1 and F2 and they were signed by a professional engineer licensed in Michigan.
-During this 2018 inspection final cover capping of Area F3 was nearly complete.
-Some additional work remained, and more seeding or additional seeding may have been completed.
 A partial closure certification letter for Area F3, dated May 22, 2018, was prepared by MDEQ.
 Clay for the capping was excavated as part of subgrade excavation within portions of Area G2.
-No construction was occurring on the date of the inspection.
-CCR hauling and placement did take place.
+No CCR hauling or construction was occurring on the date of the 2020 inspection and DTE indicated that no additional areas are ready for capping or closure certification.